gigya/wordpress/readme.txt

 = 5.8 =
 * It is now possible to load custom screen-sets from Gigya and place them anywhere on the website as widgets
+* Changed license from GPL v2 to Apache 2.0

 == FAQ ==